danielmajos4-arch/perfectmatchsch/PHASE_3.3_COMPLETION.md

-# Phase 3.3: Search & Discovery - COMPLETED ✅
+n# Phase 3.3: Search & Discovery - COMPLETED ✅

 ## Summary
 All tasks for Phase 3.3 have been successfully completed.
 The job search functionality has been significantly enhanced with advanced filters, saved searches, and search suggestions.